PEER REVIEW PROCEDURE

 If these formal structural criteria are not met, the members of the editorial board and the editors responsible for the respective issue return the text to its author.
 The manuscript revised by the author, in accordance with the text structure and formatting criteria, is resubmitted to the journal’s e-mail.

-How long does the process of “double blind review” by two independent reviewers take?
+How long does the process of “double blind peer review” by two independent reviewers take?

-The procedure is one of a double-blind review:
+The procedure is one of a double-blind peer review:

 – Reviewers do not know who the author of the manuscript is.